Collagen VI: Role of Collagen VI in knee function

-Associated Disorders
+Associated disorders

 Defects in Collagen VI are associated with Ullrich congenital muscular dystrophy and Bethlem myopathy.
 Phenotypes associated with Ullrich congenital muscular dystrophy are typically more severe than phenotypes associated with Bethlem myopathy.
 Rare cases of collagen VI related myopathies with phenotypes of intermediate severity have been reported.
 Whole genome sequencing reveals that these intermediate phenotypes most likely result from a premature translation termination codon caused by a variation in the COL6A3 gene, as well as an amino acid substitution in the N2-terminal domain caused by nonsense-mediated decay.
 Biopsied muscle tissue samples in individuals with Ullrich congenital muscular dystrophy and Bethlem myopathy showed a significant decrease in protein levels of Beclin1 and VNIP3, demonstrating that mutated ColVI causes defect in the regulation of autophagic pathways.
-There are few treatments that have been developed to treat Ullrich congenital muscular dystrophy or Bethlem myopathy at the genetic level; the primary methods of treating these disorders are surgery and physical therapy.
+In the absence of any proven therapeutic agents for treatment, a global registry is intended to facilitate matching people living with the conditions with potential clinical trials.
+At present the primary methods of treating these disorders are surgery and physical therapy.